bogordon86/Adv-Data-Storage-Retrieval/README.md

 ## Step 3 - Climate Analysis and Exploration

-Here I used Python and SQLAlchemy to do basic climate analysis and data exploration on my weather station tables.
-You can find this work in my Jupyter Notebook file called `climate_analysis.ipynb`.
+Used Python and SQLAlchemy to do basic climate analysis and data exploration on the weather station tables.
+You can find this work in the Jupyter Notebook file called `climate_analysis.ipynb`.

 ---

 ## Step 4 - Climate App

-After completing my initial analysis, I designed a Flask api based on the queries that I developed.
+After completing an initial analysis, I designed a Flask API based on the developed queries

-Below are the routes that I made:
+Below are the routes:

 ### Routes